apache/pekko-projection/docs/src/main/paradox/jdbc.md

 ### Actor handler

-A good alternative for advanced state management is to implement the handler as an [actor](https://doc.akka.io/docs/akka/current/typed/actors.html), which is described in @ref:[Processing with Actor](actor.md).
+A good alternative for advanced state management is to implement the handler as an [actor](https://pekko.apache.org/docs/pekko/current/typed/actors.html), which is described in @ref:[Processing with Actor](actor.md).

 ### Flow handler

-An Akka Streams `FlowWithContext` can be used instead of a handler for processing the envelopes, which is described in @ref:[Processing with Akka Streams](flow.md).
+An Apache Pekko Streams `FlowWithContext` can be used instead of a handler for processing the envelopes, which is described in @ref:[Processing with Apache Pekko Streams](flow.md).

 ### Handler lifecycle